 Pappaconstantinou was scheduled to take off from his full-time job as a poker dealer to travel to a foosball tournament in Austria.
 First-place would have paid at best upwards of $6,000, or approximately 1,500 times less than the Main Event.

 Billy Pappas 2006 foosball match

 But a friend offered to back him and pay the WSOP’s $10,000 entry fee at the last minute.
-Poppaconstantinou decided to take him up on the offer three days before the tournament started.
+Pappaconstantinou decided to take him up on the offer three days before the tournament started.

-“I don’t know what else to say besides I’m fortunate to know someone,” Poppaconstantinou said.
+“I don’t know what else to say besides I’m fortunate to know someone,” Pappaconstantinou said.
 “I’m not a poker player, to be honest.”

 His self-proclaimed career highlight came three miles away from the Rio in 2006.
-Poppaconstantinou won both a singles and doubles foosball championship at the same event at the Riviera.
+Pappaconstantinou won both a singles and doubles foosball championship at the same event at the Riviera.

 The “double dip” came right before he started dabbling in poker.

-“I was better back then,” Poppaconstantinou chuckled.
+“I was better back then,” Pappaconstantinou chuckled.
 “Poker killed my foosball career, but obviously, this is the way to go.”

-Unlike the other players to reach the final table, Poppaconstantinou won’t consider hiring a coach or studying his opponents leading up to November.
+Unlike the other players to reach the final table, Pappaconstantinou won’t consider hiring a coach or studying his opponents leading up to November.
 He’d prefer to stay oblivious.

 “That makes me a little less intimidated,” Pappaconstantinou said.
 “Even when someone was trying to tell me about someone, I was like ‘I don’t want to know because then I’m going to freak out knowing how much better than me they are at this game.’”